-How to buy a Pre-Construction Condo in Miami.
+How to buy a Pre-Construction Condo in Miami [Comprehensive Guide]

-When purchasing a Pre-Construction Condo, you will usually follow a 4-step process.
+When you want to buy a Pre-Construction Condo in Miami, you will usually follow a 4-step process.
 There may be a few small differences between new development projects.

 This is when you will find our best prices on units, especially compared to later stages of construction.
 In order to take advantage, you are able to reserve a unit by placing a 10%-20% deposit and singing a letter of interest or reservation agreement.